Tecdiary/mps-guide/v1/guide/sales-deliveries.md

 12. Draft - if sale is still a draft
 13. Auto create payment for the sale

 Once you unchecked the draft, the sale will be finalized and the grand total amount will be added to the customer balance and sync stock (if enable in settings).
-If the add payment was checked, the payment will be added and customer will be notified about the invoice and payment request.
+If the add payment was checked, the payment will be added and customer will be notified about the new sale and payment request.

 ## Deliveries